brandon-rhodes/sphinx-tutorial/handout/quick-sphinx.rst

  .. code-block:: c

-    /* Or say 'highlight::' to set the language for all your code.
+    /* Or say "highlight::" once to set the language for all of the
+     * code blocks that follow it.
+Options include ":linenos:",
+     * ":linenothreshold:", and ":emphasize-lines: 1,2,3".
+     */
-       Options include ':linenos:' and ':emphasize-lines: 1,2,3'. */ char s[] = "You can also say 'python', 'ruby', ..., or 'guess'!";
+    char s[] = "You can also say 'python', 'ruby', ..., or 'guess'!";

  .. literalinclude:: example.py